 WHAT YOU CAN DO

 - 1. Alert us ahead of your visit if you develop any symptoms suggesting COVID-19 or if you have been in close contact with someone proven to have the infection.
-Let us know if you have traveled in the last 2 weeks to any state that is not exempted from the Maine state quarantine recommendation.

 - 3. Wash your hands frequently or use provided hand sanitizer.